-What is the better way to wake-up somebody? crank your oven, prepare your favorite muffin recipe and let the science of baking spread the bursting aroma in the air and believe me, one by one, somebody will be peeking in your kitchen.
+Is there any better way to start a beautiful morning other than a freshly baked breakfast muffin? crank your oven, prepare your favorite muffin recipe and let the science of baking spread the bursting aroma in the air and believe me, one by one, somebody will be peeking in your kitchen.

 Now, let's talk about brown butter and Ghee.
 They're sisters, with a very slight difference.
 Brown butter contains deeply caramelized milk solids while Ghee is also pure butterfat where all the milk solids were removed.
 They're both cooked a little longer which gives a more nutty profile flavor.
 Ghee is a traditional Indian food but it's getting its popularity and used around the world.
 Who wouldn't like butter, It is one of those ingredients that gives a grand flavor to any dish.
 One time, I stumbled on an article about browning butter to get a nutty flavor and I did.
 But the more you dare yourself to cook it a little longer it gives you that toffee or butterscotch flavor.
 Wow, it has that ridiculous flavor that is wonderful for both sweet and savory.
 For baking, fried rice, cauliflower rice, sauteed vegetables, searing meat/fish.
 It was pure satisfaction and yummmmm.
 Since then, I always make sure that I have more than enough not just only for baking but for cooking any kind of dishes too.